telerik/ajax-docs/controls/combobox/radcombobox-items/working-with-items-in-client-side.md

 ---
 title: Working with Items in Client-Side
-page_title: Working with Items in Client-Side | UI for ASP.NET AJAX Documentation
+page_title: Working with Items in Client-Side | RadComboBox for ASP.NET AJAX Documentation
 description: Working with Items in Client-Side
 slug: combobox/radcombobox-items/working-with-items-in-client-side
 tags: working,with,items,in,client-side